llali/generator-azuredatastudio/generators/app/templates/ext-wizard/vsc-extension-quickstart.md

 * You can open the full set of our API when you open the file:
   * SQL specific APIs: `node_modules/@types/azdata/index.d.ts`.
   * Other APIs: `node_modules/@types/vscode/index.d.ts`.
+* To include Proposed APIs, run `npm run proposedapi` in your terminal
+  * Proposed APIs will downloaded into: `typings/azdata.proposed.d.ts`

 ## Wizards and Dialogs API Overview
 * **Creating Wizards and Dialogs:** Wizards include wizard pages, and Dialogs include dialog tabs.
 To create Wizards, wizard pages, Dialogs, and dialog tabs, use the `azdata.window` namespace.
 For example: `let wizard = azdata.window.createWizard('Sample Wizard')`.